kubevirt/user-guide/installation.md

 ## Deploying on OpenShift

-There are three following ways how to deploy KubeVirt on OpenShift
+There exist three ways on how to deploy KubeVirt on OpenShift.

 ### Using command line interface